Dim314159/hdbscan-single-pass/README.md

 clusterer.fit(X)
 labels = clusterer.labels_
 ```
-Or do it in a single step:
+Or do both in a single line:
 ```python
 labels = clusterer.fit_predict(X)
 ```